 The ‘One Hour’ Savings Rule: David Bach Says It’s the Only ‘Proven, Easy Way To Get Rich’

-Ready to not only become rich but build financial security for life?
+Ready to not only become rich but build financial security for the rest of your life?
 Self-made millionaire and “Automatic Millionaire” author David Bach wrote on his blog that you can become rich if you pay yourself first and save one hour of your earned wages each day.

 According to Bach, most Americans will work 90,000 hours over the course of their lifetime.
 They should be able to keep at least an hour a day of their income.
-Let’s look at how the formula for the “one hour” savings rule works.
+Let’s look at how the formula for the “one hour” savings rule works to make you richer.

 The Three Rules of Becoming an Automatic Millionaire

 Technically, there are three rules for becoming an automatic millionaire.
-Bach outlines the three-step process as follows on YouTube:
+Bach outlines the three-step process as follows in a YouTube video:

 1. Pay yourself first.